srkuberski/gcvspl/README.md

 ## Matlab example

-As an example of usage, consider the following lines of code, which compute the (fifth-order) quintic spline values and their first two derivatives (velocity and acceleration) for a given set of data points `(x,y)`:
+As an example of usage, consider the following lines of code, which compute the (fifth-order) quintic spline values and their first two derivatives (velocity and acceleration) of a given set of data points `(x,y)`:

 ~~~matlab
 c = gcvspl( x, y, 3 ); % compute spline coefficients